Five Element Acupuncture

 I look at the holistic picture, beyond just Chinese medicine, including research and resources (link to ‘Need Help With’) and rooting out the cause of imbalance.

-My availability is at Renaissance Yoga and Wellbeing, Brockley on Mondays 2.30pm to 8.30pm and The Berkeley Clinic, Marylebone on a Friday 1200pm to 700pm.
-I am in Hove at The Float Spa on a very flexible basis.
+My availability is at Renaissance Yoga and Wellbeing, Brockley every second Monday 200pm to 700pm and Wellbeck Health , Marylebone every second Monday.
+I am in Hove at The Float Spa on a flexible basis.